 (I put this last because sometimes, no action can be taken.
 It depends on the situation.
 If someone you love has died, for example, there’s nothing you can do to bring them back.
 In those situations, I’ve found the most helpful thing is to recognize that I’m resisting what is, and that my pain comes from the resistance (usually) as much as from the situation itself.)

 Bonus: 16.
 Harry Potter.
 I don’t have a television, so (fortunately) I can’t go down that rabbit hole.
 I do, however, have audiobooks of all seven Harry Potters, given to me by an old friend back in 2007, when depression was so deep that I couldn’t get out of bed.
-These are the UK ones; Stephen Fry performs every single role, and they’re better than the movies.
+These are the UK ones; Stephen Fry performs every single role, and they’re better than the movies (the link is to the Jim Dale narration).
 I’ve lost count of the number of times I’ve listened to them, but I find them soothing.
 Of course, Harry Potter might not be your thing.
 The point is, sometimes, simple distractions help.

 What are your go-to practices when the going gets (really, really) tough?